BYU-Hydroinformatics/Hydrostats/docs/Installation.rst

    touch ~/.matplotlib/matplotlibrc  # Create a file called matplotlibrc

-Add the following snippet of text to the file you created:
+Add the following snippet of text to the file you created using nano, vim, or your preferred text editor:

 .. code-block:: shell